Regulations for marketing and trading of eggs, registration, egg marking and inspections, salmonella and egg quality.

-Nearly all laying hen establishments must be registered and allocated a distinguishing number, and almost all eggs sold at retail level within the EU must be marked with a code identifying the establishment, country of origin and method of production.
+Nearly all laying hen establishments must be registered and allocated a distinguishing number, and almost all eggs sold at retail and catering outlets within the EU must be marked with a code identifying the establishment, country of origin and method of production.

 Registration of laying hen establishments

-The Registration of Establishments (Laying Hens) Regulations 2003 require all laying hen establishments with 350 or more laying hens - whether from caged, barn, free range or organic egg-producing hens - to be registered with the Animal and Plant Health Agency (APHA).
+The Registration of Establishments (Laying Hens) Regulations 2003 require all laying hen establishments with 350 or more laying hens to be registered with the Animal and Plant Health Agency (APHA).
+This includes caged, barn, free range or organic egg-producing hens.

 You must also register with APHA as a producer if: